-I signed up for this course when I started, and it’s the main reason I’ve been able to grow my fledgling bookstore to over $200,000 in sales in just a few years.
+I signed up for this course when I started, and it’s the main reason I’ve been able to grow my fledgling bookstore to over $172,000 in sales in just two years:

 The course is called Amazon Altitude, and signing up for it basically changed my life overnight.

 The rest of this article will explain in-depth what exactly makes Amazon Altitude so useful, and why it’s worth the admittedly hefty $247 signup cost.

 What do you actually get with Amazon Altitude?

 If there’s one gripe I have with Peter, it’s that he’s really into marketing hype.

 I understand that it’s effective, but the flashy design and seemingly over-the-top promises you’ll find on the Amazon Altitude sales page can make some people understandably wary.

 As someone who has purchased the course and used it to build a successful Amazon FBA bookstore, I want to cut through the bullshit and tell you what you’ll actually get if you sign up.

 Here’s what you’ll get: an extensive step-by-step blueprint in an easy-to-digest video format for how to build a six-figure Amazon business.

 Peter gives you all of the information and tools you’ll need to succeed in building a bookselling business, and he does this extremely well.